microchip-pic-avr-solutions/epc9151-power-bidirectional-acmc/readme.md

 </table>

 ## Summary
-This code example demonstrates a closed loop voltage mode control implementation for dsPIC33CK.
+This code example demonstrates a closed loop Average Current Mode Control implementation for dsPIC33CK.
 It has specifically been developed for the EPC9151 Rev1.0 1/16 brick converter.

+The board supports step-down as well as step-up operation.
+In step-down mode the conversion direction goes from 48 V to 12 V while in step-up mode the conversion direction from 12 V to 48 V. If not other stated, the 48 V side is named 'input' and the 12 V side is named 'output' in this document.

-The board starts up the buck converter automatically when power is applied to the board, providing a regulated output voltage of 12 V at the output of the converter.
+The board starts up the power converter automatically when power is applied to the board, providing a regulated output voltage.
 The startup procedure is controlled and executed by the power controller state machine and includes an configurable startup procedure with power-on delay, ramp up period and power good delay before dropping into constant regulation mode.
-An additional fault handler routine continuously monitors incoming ADC data and peripheral status bits and shuts down the power supply if the input voltage is outside the defined maximum range of 16.5 V to 62.5 V (UVLO/OVLO) or if the output voltage is more than 0.5 V out of regulation for more than 10 milliseconds.
+An additional fault handler routine continuously monitors incoming ADC data and peripheral status bits and shuts down the power supply if the input voltage is outside the defined range (UVLO/OVLO) or if the output voltage is more than 0.5 V out of regulation for more than 10 milliseconds.

-A single, high-speed type IV (4P4Z) voltage mode controller with enforced PWM steering is used to automatically create balanced phase currents in both phases of this interleaved converter.
-An underlying current balancing scheme compensates component tolerances and deviations over temperature.
-A built-in adaptive gain control algorithm stabilizes gain variations of the voltage loop controller during input- and output voltage transients, stabilizing cross-over frequency and output impedance, supporting control bandwidths of 25 kHz, for improved transient response, helping to minimize power distribution network (PDN) decoupling capacity.
+A mutli-loop type II (2P2Z) average mode controller is used to balance phase currents in both phases of this interleaved converter. (see details below)

 #### Product Features:
-  - Input Voltage: 18 V to 61 V (48 V default)
+  - Input Voltage: 18 V to 61 V (48 V side)
   - Output Voltage: 5 ...
-15 V DC (12 V default)
+15 V DC (12 V side)
   - Switching Frequency: 500 kHz
   - Control Frequency: 500 kHz
   - Cross-Over Frequency: ~5 kHz